hakonhagland/vocabuilder/docs/configuration.rst

 By adding values to the config file you can change things like:

-* window and dialog sizes,
+* Window and dialog sizes,
 * font sizes,
 * font colors,
 * other platform specific behaviors.